 - “Need to Know” Laws

 There are a number of federal laws that relate to cancer patient rights, discrimination and benefits.
 It’s important to remember that these laws are for protection of both the employer and employee.
-Learn more about the ADA and FMLA.
+Learn more about the Americans with Disabilities Act (ADA) and Family Medical Leave Act (FMLA).

 - Privacy Laws

-Learn more about HIPAA and The Genetic Nondiscrimination Act (GINA) and how these laws apply to privacy in the workplace.
+Learn more about the Health Insurance Portability and Accountability Act (HIPAA) and The Genetic Information Nondiscrimination Act (GINA) and how these laws apply to privacy in the workplace.

 - Work Strategies